Baccarat Casinos UK Sites

 A player takes the role of banker and dealer, with the other players being called “punters”.

 At each deal, the banker bets what he wants, and the punters go round the table answering whether they will “go bank” and match that bet in order to play against the bank.
 If no-one wants to risk that amount then the players have another chance to see if the total of their wagers matches the bank amount.
 If they do not, then side bets are allowed in as part of the total.
-If they exceed the bank total then the banker can match that amount or ask that the bets are removed until the totals are equalised.
+And if they exceed the bank total then the banker can match that amount or ask that the bets are removed until the totals are equalised.

 Four cards are then dealt, all face down.
 Two go the banker, and two are played by the players who have bought into the hand, who are represented by the one of their number who made the highest bet.
 If there’s a tie on bet amount then the player who would have played first in play order takes this role.